 I’ve been reading comments and emails the last few days regarding what and how I’m communicating here.
 A huge thanks to all who have taken the time, I really appreciate it.
 I see a couple of things I’ve done less than well, and I’ll work on making changes.
 My contention that women are naturally more relational than men has been mentioned by several, so I will use that some as I discuss a few specifics:

 - Too much information: Not in the “TMI” way, but adding bunny trails.
 My mind makes connections, many, many connections.
 Those then spill out as I write.
 I actually remove a lot, but I think I need to do better at narrowing the focus.
 Whether or not women are more relational than men is usually not relevant to what I am saying, so I should skip it.

-- Failing to express empathy: It really helps to know that someone gets you, and your struggles and temptations.
+- Failing to express empathy: It really helps to know someone gets you, and your struggles and temptations.
 I do well at that sometimes, but not as well as I thought.
-When challenged, I went looking for where I had said I understand why a man getting little or no sex would turn to porn, but I could not find myself saying such a thing.
+When challenged, I went looking for where I had said I understand why a man getting little or no sex would turn to porn, but I couldn’t find myself saying such a thing.
 I need to do better about this.